project-codeflare/rayvens/docs/SourcesAndSinks.md

                    part_size=2 * 1024 * 1024)
 ```

-To pass a file to the Rayvens stream containing a multi-part Cloud Object Storage sink use the following:
+The file to be uploaded can be specified by the user at runtime and can be passed to the Rayvens stream containing a multi-part Cloud Object Storage sink use in the following way:
 ```
 from pathlib import Path
 stream << Path("test_files/test.txt")